jowkar/focalscan/README.md

 There are three main ways in which this tool can be run:

-- If MATLAB is installed:
+- **If MATLAB is installed:**
-    - Use the shell scripts available here at GitHub (Linux/Mac, MATLAB 2013b or later) **(preferred)**
+    - Use the shell scripts ("focalscan.sh") available here at GitHub (Linux/Mac, MATLAB 2013b or later) **(preferred)**
-    - From within the MATLAB environment (Linux/Mac/Windows, MATLAB 2013b or later)
+    - From within the MATLAB environment (the function "FocalScan") (Linux/Mac/Windows, MATLAB 2013b or later)
-- If MATLAB is not installed: Use the compiled executable (Linux/Mac)
+- **If MATLAB is not installed:**
+    - Use the compiled executable (the script "focalscan", without ".sh", provided by the installer) (Linux/Mac)
+        - See also the section on system requirements

 **Note:** The manual contains a section detailing common errors and warnings that may be referred to if anything goes wrong.

-**Note:** Using the standard shell scripts and a MATLAB installation is preferred, since the compiled executables are somewhat sensitive to differences between operating system versions, due to how the MATLAB runtime and its installer operates.
+**Note:** Using the standard shell scripts (ie. focalscan.sh) and a MATLAB installation is preferred, since the compiled executables are somewhat sensitive to differences between operating system versions, due to how the MATLAB runtime and its installer operates.
 For instance, Mac OSX 10.8 cannot execute the v901 runtime and some Linux versions have issues connecting to the MathWorks servers.

-Using the shell scripts:
+Using the shell scripts ("focalsan.sh"):
 ------------------------

 1. Open the terminal application and download the scripts: